EverythingMe/Screaction/README.md

 }
 ```

-If a single element has multiple properties to be influenced, you can use shorthand:
+If a single element has **multiple properties** to be affected, you can use shorthand:

 ```
 {